Riyal11/Analyze_International_Debt_Statistics/README.md

 - `results/`: Contains output files and visualizations.
 - `images/`: Store images used in the README.

+Additionally, the main Jupyter Notebook file for the project is located at [`analysis.ipynb`](Analysis.ipynb).
+This notebook contains all the commands and explanations for the data analysis process, along with the dataset used.

+Feel free to explore and navigate through the different directories to get a comprehensive understanding of the project structure.

 ## Usage

 To replicate this analysis on your local machine: